giannkas/rnaseq_analysis/README.md

-## README: RNAseq_Transcriptomics_Workshop
+## README: RNAseq_analysis

-This repository contains R scripts for various analyses in an RNA-seq transcriptomics workshop.
-The scripts cover essential steps from data preprocessing and quality control to differential expression analysis, clustering, functional enrichment, and integration with metabolic pathways.
-Each script is designed to be run sequentially, building upon the results of previous steps.
+This repository contains R scripts for various analyses in an RNA-seq transcriptomics.
+The scripts cover essential steps: differential expression analysis, variation analysis (PCA), clustering  functional enrichment, and integration with metabolic pathways.
+Each script is designed to be run sequentially.

 ### Project Overview

-The primary goal of this workshop is to provide a practical understanding of RNA-seq data analysis.
+The primary goal of this repository is to provide a reference and practical understanding of RNA-seq data analysis.
 We analyze *Arabidopsis thaliana* leaf genes differentially expressed upon infection by *Pseudomonas syringae DC3000* after 7 days, comparing infected plants to mock-treated plants.
+Data comes from the original study of [Vogel et al. (2016)](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.14036).
+This repo is inspired from [Introduction to RNA-seq](https://scienceparkstudygroup.github.io/rna-seq-lesson/index.html) where a more detailed process is given including dara proessing and quality control; the reader can download the data from that site.
+Scripts here are up to date, and include more explanatory comments.
+I decided not to use a Docker image simply because I did not have major problems installing the packages on my local machine.

 ### Scripts Description